gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/grashopper/documentation_rst/16_SaveScenario.rst

 =================== ============================================================================================================================
-Scenario Name       The name you want to give your scenario Save                Save the scenario, can be used to save on top of existing scenarios Rename  	          Renames a scenario
+Scenario Name       The name you want to give your scenario Save                Save the scenario, using an existing name to overwrite scenario Rename  	          Renames a scenario
-Clear               Clears the scene before a scenario Duration            Length of the scenario when played in the viewer in auto mode Add/Replace content New content will be added and existing updated.
+Clear               Clears the scene of all content before a scenario Duration            Length of the scenario when played in the viewer in auto mode Add/Replace content New content will be added and existing updated.
 If used with existing content that has zero elements, it will delete it from the scenario
 =================== ============================================================================================================================